shawnharris1/BaselineVM-Lab/Docs/CleanBaseline.md

 This document outlines how to preserve a clean, reusable snapshot of your baseline VMs after provisioning.

+## Snapshot vs. Export

+- Snapshots are Hyper-V checkpoints stored locally.
+- Exports are full VM copies saved externally for backup or sharing.

 ## Why Snapshot?

 Creating a snapshot immediately after provisioning allows you to: